Siegfried Lenz: Life

-Honors
+Honours

 In 1988 Lenz was awarded the Peace Prize of the German Book Trade, a prize given annually at the Frankfurt Book Fair.
 The Goethe Prize of Frankfurt am Main (Goethepreis der Stadt Frankfurt) was given to Lenz in 2000.
 A year later Lenz was honoured with the highest decoration of Hamburg, honorary citizenship.
 In 2004 Lenz was named an honorary citizen of Schleswig Holstein and in October 2011 an honorary citizen of his hometown Ełk (Lyck).
 In 2010 he won the Italian International Nonino Prize.

 Siegfried Lenz Prize

 The Siegfried Lenz Prize is a literary prize awarded every two years in Hamburg by the Siegfried Lenz Foundation.
 The prize is awarded to "international writers who have gained recognition with their narrative work and whose creative work is close to the spirit of Siegfried Lenz."
 A five-member jury appointed by the Foundation selects winners.
 The prize includes an award of 50,000 euros, ranking among the highest-endowed literature awards in Germany.
 The prize was initiated by Siegfried Lenz in 2014 before his death in October of that year.